stevearrants/styleguide/docs/Punctuation.md

 These quotations are correctly punctuated:

-> "Would you like a milk shake?" he asked.
+> "Would you like a milkshake?" he asked.
 >
-> "I don't like milk shakes," she said.
-"You know I detest milk
+> "I don't like milkshakes," she said.
+"You know I detest milkshakes."
-> shakes."
 >
 > He paused before saying, "Well, how about a Pepsi?"

 ## Spaces

-Sentences should always be separated by a single space.
+A single space should always separate sentences.
 Never two spaces.

 ## Ampersands or plus signs

 Use *and* instead of an ampersand or plus sign, unless they're part of a command, an official title, or a  company name.
 For example, *Hoefler & Co.*

 ## Slashes

 Avoid using the slash */* symbol.
 Replace it with words or commas as appropriate.
 If you must use a /, or if your corporate style guide requires it, do not place a space before/after the slash.